 And they have to manage all of this on their own.

 Is it really a surprise that some of them completely lose it when they get home?

-They arrive home at 3:00 completely out of cognitive horsepower.
-Their resources have been completely used up by all of that controlling, regulating, sitting, managing, and missing you.
-They just have.nothing.left.
+They arrive home at 3:00, completely out of cognitive horsepower.
+Their resources have been completely used up by all that controlling, regulating, sitting, managing, and missing you.
+They have.nothing.left.
 Nothing.

 Thankfully it is getting more attention from educational professionals and researchers.
 It may also be referred to as school exhaustion, academic fatigue, or burnout.